 - 8. Demonstrate negotiation skills relevant to the situation and analyze the conditions under which one strategy is most likely to be effective than another. - 9.
 Evaluate the costs and benefits of alternative actions and use their own negotiating style while avoiding psychological traps that affect negotiators. - 10.
 Use improvisation techniques to instill creative collaboration in the workplace. - 11.
+Prepare for and practice employment and salary negotiations. - 12.
 Conduct oneself professionally and for positive impact in a range of business scenarios.